karolNow/richcontent_rossman/README.md

-# richcontent_rossman
+# richcontent_rossmann
-shellscript for creating files richocntent - rosmann development
+shellscript for creating files structure for richcontent for rossmann page.